#TechTalk – Differences Between Wet and Dry Rendering

 Rendering is the method of transforming animal by-products into valuable substances like fats and proteins (maximizing animal by-product use).
+This essential process plays a key role in manufacturing diverse products such as pet food, biofuels, and fertilizers.
 However, the recovery of these diverse products, have the potential to create adverse emissions into the atmosphere.

 Wet Rendering – In the wet rendering process, live steam is introduced directly into the rendering tank, in conjunction with the material undergoing rendering.
 Here are the steps of wet rendering: